-Avoidance Zones Constraint – Advanced Constraint Add-On
+Avoidance Zones Constraint – Route Planning Business Rule

 There are probably some places in your service area that you would like to avoid, such as high-traffic areas, particularly accident-prone intersections, locations with high crime rates, and so on.
 Moreover, you may want to separate particular service zones that you want to be avoided by specific team members and visited by others.
 Route4Me allows you to create custom-shaped Avoidance Zones that can be effortlessly enabled when planning your routes.
 With Route4Me’s Avoidance Zones, you can significantly increase the overall efficiency and security of your routing activities by ensuring that your team members never visit or drive through the places or even entire areas that you want them to avoid.